Articles Library Employee evaluation performance review

 • Roles & Responsibilities: HR professionals design evaluation systems and ensure compliance; direct managers conduct appraisals and deliver feedback; employees participate in self-assessments and goal-setting; senior leadership validates calibration across teams.

-• Legal & Documentation Requirements: Evaluations must comply with EEOC guidelines prohibiting discriminatory rating practices; documented reviews protect organizations against wrongful termination and discrimination claims and are essential during PIPs and reductions in force.
+• Legal & Documentation Requirements: Evaluations must comply with EEOC guidelines prohibiting discriminatory rating practices; documented reviews protect organizations against wrongful termination and discrimination claims and are essential during PIPs (performance improvement plans) and reductions in force.

 • Performance Standards & Metrics: Quantitative KPIs (sales targets, error rates, output volumes) and qualitative competency ratings (communication, leadership, collaboration) together form the measurement framework that determines overall performance ratings.